utmapp/UTM/README.md

 ## Signing Release

 If you want to sign an `ipa` from the [release page][3], there are a variety of ways.
 You can search online for information on sideloading IPA.
-One thing to note is if you are given the choice between signing for "development" or "distribution", you must chose "development".
+One thing to note is if you are given the choice between signing for "development" or "distribution", you must choose "development".
 More specifically, you need the `get-task-allow` entitlement.
 Most signing services and tools already do this.

 ## Signing Development Build